Introduction of Osaka

 Summer festival at Kumata Shrine

-A dynamic festival with nine floats traveling about the city
+with nine floats traveling about the city

 July 15 - 16